GCuser99/SeleniumVBA/README.md

 ## SeleniumVBA v1.4

-A comprehensive Selenium wrapper for Edge and Chrome written in Windows Excel VBA.
+A comprehensive Selenium wrapper for automating Edge and Chrome written in Windows Excel VBA.

 Modified/extended from [TinySeleniumVBA](https://github.com/uezo/TinySeleniumVBA/)